katekeiroz-dev/Website-DOGinn/README.md

 ![Untitled-1-01](https://user-images.githubusercontent.com/81806904/116468349-a730f200-a868-11eb-9710-229169f12772.png)

-Project website done, with a responsive and functional layout .

 ### The project
+Project website done, with a responsive and functional layout .<br>
 Doginn is a hotel for dogs, offering spa, sleeping and vacation services.The idea was to develop a simple, accessible and informative website.

 ### Stack 💻